COVESA/vehicle_signal_specification/docs-gen/content/rule_set/properties.md

 The following elements are defined:

-**`RotationalSpeedPercent:`**
+**`DataProperty.RotationalSpeedPercent:`**
 The list element name defines the property identifier.
-There is no dot notation as properties are reusable stand-alone elements.
+Properties are identified by their element type and name.

 **```type```**
-The value ```property``` specifies that this is a property entry.
+The value ```dataProperty``` specifies that this is a data property entry.

 **```identifier```**
 A set of characters that uniquely identifies the property.
 This is redundant to the heading and added for consistency with branches and signals.